smart-on-fhir/smart-health-links/docs/spec.md

   * `L` Indicates the SHLink is intended for long-term use
   * `P` Indicates the SHLink requires a Passcode to resolve
 * `label`: Optional.
 String no longer than 80 characters that provides a short description of the data behind the SHLink.
+* `v`: Optional.
+Integer representing the SHLinks protocol version this SHLink conforms to.
+MAY be omitted when the default value (`1`) applies.

 The JSON Payload is then:
 * Minified